 Your home’s water heater accounts for approximately 20% of the total energy consumed in your home.
 It’s the second-largest energy user, coming in behind space heating.
 There are several steps you can take and hot water heater maintenance you can invest in to help ensure your unit is as efficient as possible.

-Whether you have a tankless, electric, or gas water heater, regular maintenance to the unit in your home is the best way to ensure top performance and longevity.
+Whether you have a tankless, electric, or gas water heater, regular maintenance of the unit in your home is the best way to ensure top performance and longevity.

 The Importance of Your Home’s Water Heater

 The water heater in your home is one of the most important appliances you have, as it supplies the hot water your family needs.
 Chances are, if you didn’t have hot water around your house, things might get ugly, quickly.
-Hot water is something we routinely take for granted, until it is not there when you want it.
+Hot water is something we routinely take for granted until it is not there when we want it.

 Regardless of the type of unit you have, when it comes to maintenance, they will typically fail into two categories: